Labour Action Updates

 Treaty Land Acknowledgement

-Pre-Enrolment and Registration for 2024-2025
+Pre-Enrolment and Registration Updates

-Pre-enrolment and Registration Update
+Pre-enrolment and Registration Update For the 2025-26 School Year

 For the 2024 - 2025 school year, Dr. Anne Anderson High School is full in planned classes in Grades 10 to 12 in both the regular and Advanced Placement programs.
 For the regular program only, we will now only accept resident students in Grades 10 to 12 whose parent(s)/legal guardian(s) have newly moved into the school’s attendance area.
 A resident student of Edmonton Public Schools has at least one parent or legal guardian living in Edmonton who is not Roman Catholic.
 Non-resident students can enrol in another Division school with space in planned classes.
 For the Advanced Placement program, we will no longer accept enrolment requests for these grade levels in this program.